Cncloudsolutions/cncloudsolutions.github.io/README.md

 CN Cloud Solutions is led by Court Newman — a U.S. Army veteran, senior .NET architect, and software team lead with two decades of experience.
 Court is passionate about clean code, mentoring devs, and building solutions that just work.

-In addition to enterprise software, Court also runs [316 Superbike Camp](https://316superbikecamp.com), a Texas-based motorcycle track day school.
+In addition to enterprise software, Court is a partner with [316 Superbike Camp](https://316superbikecamp.com), a Texas-based motorcycle track day school.

 ## 📫 Contact